Non-stationary time series attribution for heatwaves over Europe

 \copyrightstatement{TEXT}

 \introduction

-The consequence of the considerable increase in greenhouse gases resulting from the extensive use of fossil energy sources by humans, coupled with the substantial alterations in land use, has led to the emergence of an ongoing global climate change phenomenon, which began approximately a century ago \citep{IPCC_2021_WGI_Ch_2}.
+The considerable increase in greenhouse gases resulting from the extensive use of fossil energy sources by humans, coupled with the substantial alterations in land use, has led to the emergence of an ongoing global climate change phenomenon, which began approximately a century ago \citep{IPCC_2021_WGI_Ch_2}.
 In recent years, annual greenhouse gas emissions have reached unprecedented levels \citep{IEA2021}.
-This trend is mirrored by the concentration of $\text{CO}_2$, $\text{CH}_4$ and $\text{N}_2$ gases, which have reached levels that have not been seen for at least 800.000 years \citep{IPCC_2021_WGI_Ch_2}.
-The Earth's climate system is undergoing a transformation as a consequence of alterations in atmospheric decomposition.
-To investigate these changes in the climate system, in the 1980s and 1990s the focus of scientific interest was on detecting the changes in climate that had been observed (e.g.,~the increase in global mean temperature).
+This trend is mirrored by the concentrations of $\text{CO}_2$, $\text{CH}_4$ and $\text{N}_2\text{O}$, which have reached levels that have not been seen for at least 800,000 years \citep{IPCC_2021_WGI_Ch_2}.
+The Earth's climate system is undergoing a transformation as a consequence of alterations in atmospheric composition.
+In the 1980s and 1990s, scientific interest therefore focused on detecting observed changes in the climate system (e.g.~the increase in global mean temperature).
 These detection studies have already demonstrated the strong signal of anthropogenic climate change in observed changes in global mean surface temperature \citep{Hegerl2006}.